winterashleygayle/winterashleygayle.github.io/_posts/2026-02-05-the-devil-we-know.md

 My coping mechanisms leaned in other directions: hypervigilance, over responsibility, emotional labor, codependence.
 Different strategies.
 Same attempt to survive unbearable pain.

 I became the watcher.
 The regulator.
+It felt like being awake inside a lucid nightmare, aware of what was happening but unable to control it.
 The one who stayed lucid in a system unraveling around me.

 There is a particular loneliness in being the one who stays awake while everyone else disappears into their demons.
 You are expected to understand without being understood.
 To forgive without being apologized to.
 To remain functional while everything meaningful collapses.